 Associates In Medical Toxicology has been established to provide personalized evidence-based recommendations for medication-assisted treatment.Utilizing harm reduction and holistic models, we provide person centered services along the road to recovery.While abstinence is the long-term endpoint, we realize addiction is a life-long relapsing condition and each persons treatment will be unique.

-MEET Dr. PHILLIP MOORE, DO
+MEET Dr. PHILIP MOORE, DO

 Philip Moore DO FASAM is founder and CEO of Associates In Medical Toxicology (AMT).
 During a fellowship in medical toxicology, Dr. Moore realized the negative impact of substance use disorders on physical and mental health.
 Untreated, these conditions can be costly for patients, families, communities and the healthcare system.